Football

 No hay anuncios

-The referee of the match, after being informed by two delegates present on the field, reported this fact in his match report.
-The sanctions facing the RFEF range from a financial fine to the obligation to carry anti-racism messages in subsequent matches.
-The Spanish Federation considers that the possibility of receiving a sanction that means playing matches in the future without spectators is not feasible, but it is not an option entirely ruled out since the anti-racism protocol was activated too late, as denounced by the Minister of Sports of the Generalitat, Berni Álvarez.
-The minister explained that he demanded that Federation representatives activate the protocol, as he saw "strange things" happening on the field, implying that those responsible for initiating the chants could be politicized groups present on the field.
+The referee of the match, after being informed by two delegates present on the field, reported this fact in the match report.
+The sanctions facing the RFEF range from a financial fine to the obligation to display anti-racism messages in subsequent matches.
+The Federation considers that the possibility of receiving a sanction that means playing matches without spectators is not feasible, but it is not an option entirely ruled out, as the anti-racism protocol was activated too late that day, as denounced by the Minister of Sports of the Generalitat, Berni Álvarez, who explained that he demanded that the RFEF representatives activate the protocol, as he saw that "strange things" were happening on the field, and hinted that those responsible for initiating the chants could be politicized groups present on the field.

 Cargando